Volha Charnysh

 Biography

-She is currently working on a book about the enduring political and economic consequences of one of the largest episodes of forced migration in history: post-WWII population transfers in Central and Eastern Europe.
-Her work has been published or is forthcoming at the American Political Science Review, Comparative Political Studies, British Journal of Political Science, World Politics, and European Journal of International Relations.
-She serves on the editorial board of the Journal of Historical Political Economy (JHPE) and Broadstreet Blog, a blog dedicated to interdisciplinary research in historical political economy.
-Volha received her PhD in Government from Harvard University in 2017.
+Her book, “Uprooted: How post-WWII Population Transfers Remade Europe” (under contract, Cambridge University Press) examines the enduring consequences of mass displacement and resulting cultural heterogeneity on social cohesion, state-building, and economic development in Poland and West Germany.
+Her work has been published or is forthcoming in the American Political Science Review, Comparative Political Studies, British Journal of Political Science, World Politics, and European Journal of International Relations.
+She serves on the editorial board of the Journal of Historical Political Economy (JHPE) and Broadstreet Blog

 Publications

 Charnysh, V. 2022.
 "Explaining out-group bias in weak states: religion and legibility in the 1891/92 Russian famine."
-World Politics, forthcoming.
+World Politics 74 (2): 205-248.

 Charnysh, V., L. Peisakhin.
 2021.
 "The Role of Communities in the Transmission of Political Values."
 The British Journal of Political Science 52 (1): 238-58.